-*SPECIAL NOTE: Sometimes there are people that want to work in the garden for the pat on the back for what a great person they are.
-This garden is not about you.
+*SPECIAL NOTE: Sometimes people want to work in the garden for the pat on the back, for what a great person they are, Please understand This garden is not about you.
 It’s about lost children that are now found & loved.
-If you are looking for the glory, then please don’t apply for one of our coordinator positions.
-If we find a fit like this in the garden we will ask them to step down.
-We know everyone has the heart to help, but some just can’t find the right niche in the garden, so please consider just coming to a service and supporting us that way and not take a position that you don’t fit well in.
+We know everyone has the heart to help however, some have trouble finding the right niche in the garden, so please consider coming to a service and supporting us that way, until you find your special fit.

 SEE YOU IN THE GARDEN,

 Meet the Medina Family: Evelyn, Juanita, Brenda, Jacque & Frankie